sheruaravindreddy/Face_Recognition/README.md

 # Face_Recognition
 Designing a pipeline for capturing images using webcam.
-Detection of face using from the image and building a model for Image Recognition
+Loading the image and building a model for Image Recognition

 Face Recognition task is accomplished using **CascadeClassifier** and **LBPHFaceRecognizer** of OpenCV.